UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 ![200KHz Signal](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/02_Basics/GRBasics_01_03.png)

-* **NOTE:** The key takeaway here is that we only need to update the single value of the sig\_freq variable, as opposed to editing the Frequency parameter in the signal source block _and_ the Low/High Cutoff Frequency prameters in the filter block.
+* **NOTE:** The key takeaway here is that we only need to update the single value of the sig\_freq variable, as opposed to editing the Frequency property in the signal source block _and_ the Low/High Cutoff Frequency prameters in the filter block.

 ## Block Status: Enable, Disable, Bypass